I ncoming freshmen will be aiming for categories of distinction rather than official class rank.

-“This system would allow more students to be recognized at the end of the year banquets, as well as graduation ceremonies,” Principal Gasaway said.
+“This system would allow more students to be recognized at the end of the year banquets as well as graduation ceremonies,” Mr. Gasaway said.

 Current GHS students will not be affected.